NorskRegnesentral/skchange/docs/source/developer_guide/setup.rst

 Development setup
 =================
 This guide provides step-by-step instructions to set up your local development environment for contributing to Skchange.
-The guide is heavily inspired by similar guides by Sktime and Polars.

 Configuring Git
 ---------------